Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 2. Pressure Trace Analysis

-Invest in a pressure trace system (e.g., LabRadar or a strain gauge setup) to measure real-time pressure curves.
-This allows analyze pressure spikes and ensure your load stays within SAAMI specs.
+Pressure trace systems using strain gauges (such as PressureTrace systems) allow reloaders to analyze pressure curves directly.
+Tools like LabRadar measure velocity but can still help identify pressure trends indirectly.
+This allows reloaders to analyze pressure spikes and ensure your load stays within SAAMI specs.
 For instance, a .308 Win load with 42 grains of Varget behind a 168gr bullet might show a safe 55,000 PSI on paper, but a pressure trace could reveal a spike to 65,000 PSI if your primer or case dimensions are off.
 This is critical for magnum cartridges like .300 Win Mag, where small changes in powder charge can push pressures dangerously high.

 3. Powder Lot Consistency